AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ai-based-smart-help.md

 The following options are available to engage with or provide feedback on the responses provided by AI Assistant **Help** panel:

 - **Copy**: Copy the response text for use in your documents.
 - **Like**: Indicate that the response was helpful or accurate.
+Select the Like icon to like the response or use the **Tell us more** option to provide detailed feedback.
 - **Dislike**: Mark the response as unhelpful or incorrect.
+Select the Dislike icon to like the response or use the **Tell us more** option to provide detailed feedback.
 - **Report**: Flag the response for review if it contains errors or inaccurate content.
+Select the flag icon to open the **Report results** dialog.
+Select from the available options or provide a custom feedback.